0.0

 my thoughts

 This course wasn’t quite what I was looking for.
-It talked about using photos in articles, the average pay per word for an article, and other rather specific aspects of a life as a journalistic writer.
+It talked about using photos in articles, the average pay per word for an article, and other specifics, without covering broader theories or advice on journalistic practices, processes, and principles.

 Global Muckraking